GioVaradashvili/GioVaradashvili/README.md

   <h4>masterjaneza</h4>
 </p>

-> "I am truly impressed by **[GioVaradashvili]'s]** dedication and drive.
+> "I am truly impressed by **GioVaradashvili's** dedication and drive.
 They never give up on a challenge and consistently demonstrate a strong work ethic and profound responsibility.
 It was a huge honor and privilege for me to collaborate with them on this project."
 >
 > 💡 **Rating:** ⭐⭐⭐⭐⭐